eyalsk/FindAndReplaceRobot/docs/Language Specification.md

   * Can be concatenated with any other `RawString`, `String` or `Text` on the same side of the line that produces a single .NET `String` instance.

-  * Cannot have leading spaces as they are treated as indentations and as such are considered as `Subitem`s.
+  * Cannot have leading spaces as they are treated as [Indentations](Language%20Specification.md#indentation) and as such are considered as [Subitems](Language%20Specification.md#items).

   * Cannot have trailing spaces as they might get added for alignment and as such are considered insignificant whitespaces.